-You may know rainbow lorikeets, but what about all the others?
+You may know rainbow lorikeets, but what about all the other lorikeets?

 LORIKEETS ARE possibly Australia’s fruitiest coloured birds.
 Bright blue, orange, yellow and green in colour, Australians have a lot of affection for these gorgeous birds.